norogoth/AppointmentManager/README.md

 This is an appointment manager that interacts with a mySQL database.
 You can add and edit appointments and add and edit customers with whom you are meeting.

-This project was written in Java.
+This project was written in Java and uses JavaFX for the GUI.